billcrook/billcrook.github.io/source/_posts/2014-10-24-date-based-windowing-functions-in-hive.markdown

 Let's explain some of the results.

-* Row 9 - The n_day_total is 2 because only row 8 is included.
+* Row 9 - The 3_day_total is 2 because only row 8 is included.
 Row 7 is for the previous user, which is the partition boundary, so the range traversal ceases.
 * Row 10 - Here we have a full 3 day range since it does not bump up against the partition boundary.
 The n-day total is 1+1+1 for the dates 2014-01-01, 2014-01-02 and 2014-01-03.
 * Row 14 - This proves that the window is sliding along with the current row.
 The n-day total is 5+5+5 for the dates 2014-01-05, 2014-01-06 and 2014-01-07.